 Micro generation products installed in NISEP schemes must be accredited by the MCS and they must be installed by a MCS accredited installer.
+(SolarKeymark products are considered to be equivalent to MCS and therefore are also allowed).

 Further details on the MCS can be found at the following web link: